unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ---

-I'm so excited, let's begin. :wink:
+I'm so excited, let's begin. :relieved:

 ## Intensity Transformation<a class="anchor" id="A-bullet"></a>